opticpow/opticpow/blog/content/post/Cross_Flash_IBM_ServeRAID_M1015_to_IT_Mode.md

     sas2flsh -o -sasadd 500605b0xxxxxxxx
     ```

-One that is complete, the card is ready to host your disks for your ZFS filesystem.
+Once that is complete, the card is ready to host your disks for your ZFS filesystem.

 ### References
 * https://forums.laptopvideo2go.com/topic/29059-sas2008-lsi92409211-firmware-files